manuel-russello/ICp-banking-microservices/README.md

     `git push`

-## Part 2 - Pull the code and deploy the app
+## Part 2 -  Deploy the docker image to IBM Cloud private
 1. Connect to the ICP Worker Node

 2. Clone your repository